hansenms/iac/ase-devops/README.md

 The Azure [App Service Environment (ASE)](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) allows you to deploy Azure Web Apps into a private environment for enhanced security and access control.
 One challenge with this configuration is how to orchestrate Continious Integration and Continuous Deploymend (CI/CD) with [Visual Studio Team Services](https://www.visualstudio.com/team-services/) or [Team Foundation Server](https://www.visualstudio.com/tfs/) into such environents.

-The pattern in this template deployment illustrates how to combined ASE with CI/CD using VSTS or TFS.
+The pattern in this template deployment illustrates how to combine ASE with CI/CD using VSTS or TFS.
 It uses the [ase](../ase) template to establish an App Service Environment with a Web App.
 It also uses the [ase-agent](../ase-agent) template to deploy a VSTS/TFS agent in the Virtual Network and connect this agent with a VSTS or TFS instance.
 Finally, a jump-box is also deploy in this case to allow access to the Virtual Network for testing purposes.

 The final deployment looks like this:

 ![ase-devops](ase_devops.png)

 A number of parameters (including SSL certificate) are needed for proper deployment of this pattern.
 To assist with preparing these parameters, there is a [convenience script](../PrepareAseDeployment.ps1).
-You need an SSL certificate to support the DNS names *.domainname and *.scm.domainname, if you don't have one, the script with create a self-signed certificate for you.
+You need an SSL certificate to support the DNS names `*.domainname` and `*.scm.domainname`, if you don't have one, the script with create a self-signed certificate for you.
 You can call the script with:

 ```
 .\scripts\PrepareAseDeployment.ps1 -DomainName mydomain-internal.us `